Series / Strong Medicine

 - Unexpected Positive: When the hospital staff was subjected to drug testing, Peter worried that he might test positive given his occasional pot-smoking.
 He didn't, but Lana tested positive for cocaine, stunning her as she had long since given up that lifestyle.
 It turns out the medium used for testing—human hair, because toxic substances can linger in the hair long after a person has last used the drug—could also easily pick up outside substances.
 Lana lived in a poor neighborhood where drug use was frequent and the cocaine particles in the air had clung to her hair (and it being African-American hair made them even more likely to stick than to hair of a different ethnicity and texture), making her test positive even though she no longer used drugs.

 - Unresolved Sexual Tension: Dana and Dr. Jackson, though it's mostly one-sided on his part.
 When he asks her "if I wasn't married. . .?", she immediately shuts him down by reminding him that he is.
-Later, it's implied that the reason he's so harshly punishing Nick for a mistake is jealousy over his and Dana's relationship, and upon hearing that she's looking for a sperm donor, offers his, er, services.
+In another episode, when Nick makes a mistake and Dr. Jackson punishes him harshly, Dana outright tells him that he's doing this out of jealousy, and in yet another episode, upon hearing that she's looking for a sperm donor, offers his, er, services.

 - Where Da White Women At?: Andy's new boyfriend is African-American.
 His mother is not pleased when they meet.
 And he gets killed off.